otterize/network-mapper/README.md

 ### Service name resolution
 Service name resolution is performed one of two ways:
-1. If an `otterize/service-name` label is present, that name is used.
+1. If an `otterize/service-name` label exists on the pod, its value is used.
-2. If not, a recursive look up is performed for the Kubernetes resource owner for a pod until the root is reached.
+2. If no label is present, a recursive look up is performed for the pod's owner until the root is reached.
 For example, if you have a `Deployment` named `client`, which then creates and owns a `ReplicaSet`, which then creates and owns a `Pod`, then the service name for that pod is `client` - same as the name of the `Deployment`.

-The goal is to generate a mapping that speaks in the same language that dev teams use, whether or not a label has been set.
+The goal is to generate a mapping that speaks in the same language that dev teams use.

 ## Learn more
 Explore our [documentation](https://docs.otterize.com/) site to learn how to: